mmbaguette/Roblox-VR-with-Webcam/README.md

 Start playing on any game that already has the server-side and Roblox game setup.

 - Start by downloading the [Python programming language](https://www.python.org)
+  - **Windows users**: Reccomended that you install Python through the Microsoft store (sometimes the `python` command doesn't work from setup app)
   - More info: https://www.pythontutorial.net/getting-started/install-python/
 - Download this repository: click on the green *Code* button > Download as ZIP
 - Open the file `main.py` in a text editor like Notepad or an IDE like [Visual Studio Code](https://code.visualstudio.com)